twbs/savage/README.md

     squelch-invalid-http-logging = true
     // Set statuses on commits (like Travis does)?
 Requires push access to the github-repo-to-watch set-commit-status = true
+    // Maximum allowed duration of a Travis build.
+If the Travis build has not completed this long after
+    //   pushing the branch to GitHub, Savage will assume something went wrong and delete the branch to
+    //   keep the test repo's branches tidy. travis-timeout = 2 hours
     // Full name of GitHub repo to watch for new pull requests github-repo-to-watch = "twbs/bootstrap"
     // Full name of GitHub repo to push test branches to